There are almost as many ways to become a police officer in Canada as there are the number of police agencies in the country.

 Yes, you need to hold a valid, unrestricted, drivers licence before being employed, and you should have one before you apply.
 You should also have a good driving record.
 A poor driving history will negatively affect your chances of employment.

 Once again, this will depend on what province you are in and what police service or pre-employment program you are applying for.
-In some provinces, BC for example, you will likely not have to pay for any of the testing components.
-However, in Ontario and the Atlantic Region, be prepared to pay for one or more of the testing procedures including, but not limited to: Aptitude Tests; Medical; Psychological Testing; Polygraph; Physical Abilities Testing; Vision Testing; and a Criminal Records check.
-Fees can vary from $100 up to $1,200.
-Check with the Police Service you are interested in to which fees may apply.
+In some provinces you will not have to pay for any of the testing components.
+However, in others, you may be required to pay for one or more of the testing procedures including, but not limited to: Aptitude Tests; Medical; Psychological Testing; Polygraph; Physical Abilities Testing; Vision Testing; and a Criminal Records check.
+Fees will vary.
+Check with the Police Service you are interested in applying for and enquire as to which fees may apply.

 It should not be a barrier providing your corrected vision meets the required minimum standard and the (laser) surgery was completed more than three months prior to the application process.